All Episodes

 What are you talking about?

-Savings accounts and on.
+Savings accounts are not.

-That's what She wants people to think.
+That's what she wants people to think.

 But the way it comes across is that she doesn't have any faith or confidence in black people to get a job, have a savings account, or start a business.